-The factors that we found for an increased risk of US were perioperative urinoma (OR 3.2, CI95% 2.36-4.37) and ureteral duplication (UD) (OR 3.29 CI95% 2.40-4.51).
-Previous studies did not report perioperative complications as risk factors for US.^{7, 8} However, urinoma is commonly associated with a ureterovesical (UV) anastomotic leak or distal ureteral ischemia depending on the occurrence time, leading to periureteral graft fibrosis.^{21, 22}
+The factors that we found for an increased risk of US were perioperative urinoma (OR 3.2; 95% CI 2.36-4.37) and ureteral duplication (UD) (OR 3.29; 95% CI 2.40-4.51).
+Previous studies did not report perioperative complications as risk factors for US.
+However, urinoma is commonly associated with a ureterovesical (UV) anastomotic leak or distal ureteral ischemia, depending on the occurrence time, leading to periureteral graft fibrosis.

-On the other hand, UD is a common anatomy variant reported in 1 of 100-500 cases; mixed results have been reported in small studies where it may have been associated to an increased incidence of urologic complications (10.5%), mainly US,23 while other studies show no difference in perioperative complications.24 A higher technical difficulty performing the UV anastomosis may explain the association between ureteral duplication and US.
+On the other hand, UD is a common anatomy variant reported in 1 of 100-500 cases.
+Mixed results have been reported in small studies, where it may have been associated with an increased incidence of urological complications (10.5%), mainly US; other studies show no difference in perioperative complications.
+A higher technical difficulty performing the UV anastomosis may explain the association between UD and US.

 Since US is regarded as an uncommon complication in renal transplantation, the study design appropriately evaluated the associated risk factors with this entity.
-Furthermore, the research study period is recent, and distinct renal transplant management aspects (such as patient selection, protocol follow-up, immunosuppressive schemes, and surgical groups) were standardized since the beginning of the period.
-Our study limitations are mainly a failure to achieve the optimal sample size owing to the rarity of this entity, as well as its single center and retrospective nature.
+Furthermore, the research study period is recent, and distinct renal transplant management aspects (such as patient selection, protocol followup, immunosuppressive schemes, and surgical groups) were standardized since the beginning of the period.
+Our study limitations are mainly a failure to achieve the optimal sample size owing to the rarity of this entity, as well as its single-center and retrospective nature.